Therapy for Burnout

 Burnout doesn’t always look like collapse.
 It often looks like productivity, reliability, and over-functioning.
 From the outside, you are still succeeding.
 Internally, your nervous system has been in survival mode for years.

-I provide trauma-informed online therapy for burnout and high-functioning anxiety in Illinois, Indiana, Michigan, Wisconsin, Oregon, Washington, and Massachusetts.
+I provide relational, trauma-informed, IFS and polyvagal online therapy for burnout and high-functioning anxiety in Illinois, Indiana, Michigan, Wisconsin, Oregon, Washington, and Massachusetts.

 I also work with neurodivergent adults, including ADHD, autistic, and AuDHDers, whose overfunctioning developed as a survival strategy.